simsoll/frontend-first-assignment/handover.md

 #### Navigation
 The font size on navigation elements is ???rem to draw more attention than the body text, but still not taking focus away from the largest headlines.
+The font-size on the active navigation link will be slightly larger in order to catch attention and create a sense of depth.

 ???
 Add .navigation + css selector